das-pratip/LinguaBridge/README.md

-# LinguaBridge
+# 🌐 LinguaBridge

-LinguaBridge is a real-time voice translation app that converts spoken language into another using speech recognition, Google Translate, and text-to-speech.
+**LinguaBridge** is a real-time voice translation app that converts spoken language into another using speech recognition, Google Translate, and text-to-speech.
 It supports dynamic language selection via MySQL and provides audio playback of translated text.

-Developed by **Pratip Das**
+> Developed with ❤️ by **Pratip Das**

 ---